Transferring property to family: Keeping it in the family can get complicated

 If she hasn’t made any prior taxable gifts during her life, she will not owe any gift taxes.
-The IRS allows a lifetime exclusion against gift tax for gifts up to $5.43 million (adjusted annually for inflation).
+The IRS allows a lifetime exclusion against gift tax for gifts up to a certain amount.

 After the mother relinquishes all control over these items, she won’t have to include them in her estate.
 However, the gift tax reporting requirements will nullify most or all of the estate-planning benefits, because the taxable gift will reduce the exclusion available to the estate at the mother’s death.